-First we'll un-maximise Plan 2 by clicking on the Restore icon for the current maximised View (there can only be one maximised view).
+First we'll un-maximise Plan DATA IMPORT by clicking on the Restore icon for the current maximised View (there can only be one maximised view).

-Now resize and move the views around so that Plan 1 is on the left and takes up half the area and Plan 2 is on the right and only takes up around 2/3 of the area.
+Now resize and move the views around so that Plan 1 is on the left and takes up half the area and Plan DATA IMPORT is on the right and is sized as per the image beloq.